 Directed Energy Planetary Defense and Relativistic Probes

 DE-STAR or Directed Energy System for Targeting of Asteroids and exploRation is a proposed system to deflect asteroids, comets, and other near Earth objects (NEOS) that pose a credible risk of impact.
 The objects that cross Earth’s orbit ,even relatively small ones, can still have a devastating effect.
 We propose an orbital planetary defense system capable of heating the surface of potentially hazardous objects to the point of vaporization.
 DE-STAR is a modular phased array of kilowatt class lasers powered by photovoltaics (PV).
 In our papers we distinguish between the large futuristic complete “stand-off” system which does NOT travel to the target we refer to as DE-STAR and the much smaller and more practical single launcher “stand-on” system which travels to the target we refer to as DE-STARLITE.
-There are a large number of technical papers, talks and laboratory measurements below.
+There are a large number of technical papers, talks, orbital simulations and laboratory measurements below.

 The modular design allows for incremental development and test, lowering cost, minimizing risk, and allowing for technological co-development.
 While DE-STAR is designed as a stand-off system (able to accomplish a task from afar), DE-STARLITE is a much smaller version which is deployable on a single launcher but still capable of mitigating large asteroids given sufficient warning.

 The main objectives of DE-STAR and DE-STARLITE:

 - To use the highly focused energy to raise the surface spot temperature to ~3,000 K, allowing direct vaporization and ejection of surface material altering the asteroid’s or comet’s orbit.

 - The ideal system can simultaneously engage multiple targets.